-Element Description Action Toggle icons 📰 🕅 Toggles between a structured rule and a free- form rule.
+Element Description Action Toggle icons III 81 Toggles between a structured rule and a free- form rule.
 Click the icon to toggle to the free- form or structured view.
 Group by Lists the attributes you can use to group the correlation events.
 Select one or more attributes.
-For example, to group events by The Group by list is enabled only if the Count is greater than 1. username, select initusername.
+For example, to group events by username, select initusername.
+The Group by list is enabled only if the Count is greater than 1.
 Count Indicates the number of times the expressions must meet the specified criteria for the subrule/rule to fire.
 Specify a number or use the up/down arrow keys to select the number.
 Close icon 🗵 Closes the subrule window.
 Click the icon to close the subrule window.
-Time frame Indicates the time within which the specified Specify the time in hours, minutes, or seconds.
-For example, if you want the rule to fire within 2 minutes, specify 2 in the Min field.
-Hr: Min: Sec criteria in the subrule should be satisfied for the rule to fire.
-Condition: AND OR Determines whether the subrule should fire when all or any of the conditions in the expression are met, according to the selection.
-Select one of the conditions.
-These option buttons are enabled only if there are two or more expressions in a subrule.